 Meeting people where they are at means that:

-- You understand that people using drugs (legally and illegally) is a part of our world and do not ignore the issue or rebuke those struggling with addiction
+- You understand that people using drugs (legally and illegally) are a part of our world and do not ignore the issue or rebuke those struggling with addiction

 - It acknowledges that everyone has their own reason for using drugs